An Empirical Study of Self-Admitted Technical Debt in Machine Learning Software: Case Study Results

 \textbf{In addition to the traditional SATD taxonomy by Bavota and Russo, ML code faces two new types of SATDs, namely \textit{configuration debt} and \textit{inadequate tests debt}.} \textbf{The most frequent type of SATD in ML code is \emph{functional requirement debt}.} Table~\ref{table.debt.taxonomy} shows the distribution of SATDs observed in our studied sample.
 We found instances of \textit{code debt, design debt, requirement debt, and test debt}, which are identified in the taxonomy proposed by Bavota and Russo \cite{bavota2016large}. \emph{Functional requirements debt} accounts for 34\% of SATD in our sample.
 Among them, 19\% is related to features needing improvement (i.e., the SATD comment contains the statement ``improvement of features needed") and 15\% of \emph{functional requirement debt} is about new features (i.e., the SATD comment contain the statement ``new features to be implemented'').
 Code SATD accounts for a total of 30\% debt with \emph{low internal quality, refactoring} and \emph{workaround} SATDs, each accounting for 11\%, 10\% and 9\% of the instances respectively. \emph{Known defect to fix} accounts for 8\% of SATDs instances, while SATDs related to \emph{design patterns} account for 6.1\% of SATDs instances.
 We also identified eight instances (or 3\%) of \textit{On-Hold SATD}.
-On-Hold SATDs are comments referring to a debt that has already been paid \cite{Rungroj}, but the SATD comment was not removed from the code.
+On-Hold SATDs are comments in which developers explicitly document that implementation is paused pending an external condition or event (e.g., an open issue must be resolved or a dependency implemented elsewhere) \cite{maipradit2020wait, Rungroj}, yet the SATD comment remains in the code until that condition is met.
 We identified two new categories of SATD not mentioned in the original taxonomy; i.e., \emph{configuration debt} and \emph{inadequate tests}, with 42 and 17 instances, respectively.

 A visual representation of the debt taxonomy is provided in Figure~\ref{fig.debt_comprehensive_taxonomy}, where the uncolored debt types were not found in our research.
 The newly found ML debt types are highlighted in the darker color palette in Figure~\ref{fig.debt_comprehensive_taxonomy}, whereas the lighter orange colored ones are reused from Bavota et al.’s extended taxonomy~\cite{bavota2016large,Rungroj,suryanarayana2014refactoring}.